EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/deployment.rst

 For High Availability deployments (recommended), 3 Master (cluster management) machines are required.

+Before starting the installation process, prepare the nodes according to the requirements:

+*   `Node Preparation <preparation.html>`_

 When installing using the **OVA**, some steps can be skipped (due to the components that are included in the OVA).
 For detailed instructions on installing using the OVA go to: